BedrockStreaming/tech.bedrockstreaming.com/_posts/2019-03-11-Migrating-production-apps-from-on-premise-to-the-cloud-with-no-downtime.md

 3. Load balance from 1% to 100% traffic to the in-cloud instance
 4. Configure accurate Requests and Limits
 5. Create efficient alerting
-6. Point the DNS at the ELB
+6. Point DNS to ELB

 # Migrate an application path by path